William Rhodes Davis: Death

-Davis died of a heart attack in Houston, Texas, on August 2, 1941.
+Davis died of a heart attack in Houston, Texas, on August 1, 1941.
 At the time, Davis was the head or principal of approximately 20 companies headquartered in New York City, with holdings and operations in several states of the United States and several other countries, including Mexico and Sweden.

+Speculation about British involvement

+A document in the papers of British Security Coordination, the British intelligence center headquartered in New York City, records that Davis was involved in a scheme to provide fuel in support of Nazi Germany's attacks on Atlantic shipping besides other activities in support of the German war effort and states that "The swiftest way to put a stop to this scheme was to remove Davis from the scene."
+However, Davis' biographer assessed the motives and opportunities of all who would have benefited from Davis' death and concludes that he likely died of natural causes regardless.

 Later reputation

 A few years after his death, Davis was named in Assistant U.S. Attorney General O. John Rogge's Nazi Report.
 It identified him as Abwehr agent C-80, not a spy but an "agent of influence" whose activities were financed with the personal approval of Hitler, and who in that role supplied petroleum to Nazi Germany and helped Germany try to influence U.S. politics.

 The United States government released captured Nazi government documents in 1957 showing how Davis funneled Nazi funds into the 1940 U.S. elections.

 Personal life

 In 1909, Davis had a son, William Rhodes, Jr., by May Tankin.
 Their marriage has not been documented.
 William Rhodes, Jr., died in an airplane crash in Nicaragua in 1933 while exploring for oil.
 Davis married Pearl Peters in 1921 and they had two sons, Joseph Graham Davis and Currie Boyd Davis.
 Davis later divorced Peters and married Marie M. Tomkunas.

-Davis died of a heart attack on August 1, 1941, in Houston, Texas.
-At his death, Peters had remarried and was living in Houston, along with their younger son Currie.
+At his death in 1941, Peters had remarried and was living in Houston, along with their younger son Currie.
 Their older son Joseph was living in Bronxville, N.Y., engaged to wed Doris Jane Meyer in November.
 Davis and his wife were living nearby in Scarsdale, New York.
 Davis left $100,000 to Pearl Peters.
 He put the remainder of his estate into a trust, with half of the income going to his wife Marie M. Tomkunas and the other half to be divided by his two surviving sons.
 Each son was to receive one-fourth of the estate at age 30, and each another fourth on the death of their step-mother.
 Davis' estate was valued between $5 and $10 million.
 His longtime personal secretary Erna Frieda Wehrle became chairman of Davis' oil company, Davis & Co, Inc.

 Joseph Graham Davis married Doris Meyer on November 29, 1941.
 Their eldest child, Joseph Graham "Gray" Davis, Jr., was Governor of California from 1999 to 2003.